moemursi/looping-times-cb-gh-000/README.md

 # The `times` Construct

 ## Objectives
+jump

-1. Understand the `times` construct and how it implements looping
+the `times` construct and how it implements looping
 2. Build a method using `times`

 ## Introduction